kyungjae-lee/engineers-notebook/projects/tcpip-group-chat-application.md

 ## Introduction

-Multi-threaded client/server socket application for UNIX/Linux OS implemented using C programming language and the POSIX thread libraries
+* Developed multi‐threaded client/server socket applications for Linux OS using C and the POSIX thread libraries
+* Used Vim for software development, and GDB for debugging